 Virginia (Ginny) Gentles is the director of the Education Freedom Center at the Independent Women’s Forum.
 She is also a contributor to the Independent Women’s Network.
 Gentles is a long-time school choice advocate and former state and federal education policy leader.
 Her work has appeared in National Review, Newsweek, City Journal, Real Clear Education and Townhall.

-Gentles served as a senior political appointee in the U.S. Department of Education’s Office of Innovation and Improvement under President George W. Bush.
-She led the Florida Department of Education’s Office of Independent Education and Parental Choice, managing the state’s scholarship programs and charter school program.
-While living in Canada, she administered a privately-funded scholarship program for the Fraser Institute and worked for the Ontario Ministry of Education’s Education Finance Branch.
+Gentles served as a senior political appointee in the U.S. Department of Education under President George W. Bush.
+She led the Florida Department of Education’s Office of Independent Education and Parental Choice, managing the state’s school choice programs.
+While living in Canada, she worked for the Fraser Institute and the Ontario Ministry of Education.
 Gentles began her career on Capitol Hill as a legislative assistant and House Budget Committee analyst.

-A Florida native, Virginia has a master of public administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University and a bachelor’s degree from Wake Forest University.
-She currently lives in Arlington, Virginia, with her two daughters.
+A Florida native, Gentles is a graduate of Wake Forest University and the Maxwell School of Citizenship and Public Affairs at Syracuse University.
+She lives in Virginia with her two daughters.